Carley’s of Cornwall

 From Wholefoods suppliers with a passion for domestic cooking, Directors John & Shirley Carley and Rachel Sutton now manufacture their beautifully fresh, organic products from a bespoke outfitted 1/3 acre site – which incredibly is shaped like an almond!

 Rachel remembers “we had smaller batches and a smaller range – around 1/10 of what can be achieved now.
 We’re busier than we’ve ever been!”

 Intuitive Machine Use

-The Response Benchtop Filler is simple and intuitive to use, with 3 minute strip-down for cleaning between different products.
+Adelphi Manufacturing was pleased to recommend the Response Benchtop Filler to suit Carleys’s stage of production growth.
+The machine is simple and intuitive to use, with 3 minute strip-down for cleaning between different products.
 This quick-strip design also reduces the potential loss of revenue which occur during more lengthy production downtime.
 Rachel says “we could have outsourced some of our processes, but that really isn’t us.
 We like to do everything ourselves, in-house – it fits with our values.
 Our team all know how to strip and basic service the Response Benchtop Filler.”

 The Response handles all viscosities of Carley’s diverse product portfolio with equal ease, and Production Manager Cathy adds “we’ve got the changeover between different containers and products down to a fine art!”

 Shared Values – Sustainable Manufacturing